michael-basil/michael-basil.github.io/health.md

 * Health pursuits cost nothing and are best when simple
 * Sugar and processed foods are detrmental with no exceptions
 * Fasting improves metabolism, has anit-aging effects and can be Relaxing
-* Addition behaviors when identified are systematically observed and erradicated
+* Addiction behaviors when identified are systematically observed and erradicated

 ## What are my current habits when at my best?